Skip to Content

 • Proceeds from the sale of real estate

-Cash on hand and bank account balances may also be considered.
+Cash and bank account balances may also be considered.
 Large deposits or account holdings that seem unusual compared to a borrower's monthly earnings could signal income that is otherwise unaccounted for and may require additional verification.

-Cash value for retirement accounts, life insurance policies and personal property generally won't be considered when calculating USDA qualifying income.
+Cash value for retirement accounts, life insurance policies, and personal property generally won't be considered when calculating USDA qualifying income.

 Adjusted Annual Income